SourKareem/Calebs-Projects/README.md

 This is my portfolio of Data Analyst Projects.
-This includes Power Bi dashboards, Jupyter Notebooks, SQL skills, and more.
+This includes Power Bi dashboards, Jupyter Notebooks, SQL skills, and Machine Learning.
 I show my skills of Python programming, data visualization, data cleaing, and overall analysis of data.